This article was updated on Aug. 23, 2018.

 Young businesses tend to run like startups, where long hours and relatively unimpressive compensation packages define the terms of employment.
 Assuming they stay solvent, organizations tend to grow out of this configuration as they mature.
 Organizations in startup mode tend to serve a dues-paying role in the career trajectories of non-executive employees.

-These organizations attract employees who tend to be younger, with less work experience and fewer of the financial or familial commitments of older workers, according to a research paper from Harvard University.
 Needless to say, startups experience a lot of turnover.
 For these organizations, retaining employees largely involves some combination of professional development and wrapping harried workers up in a heroic entrepreneurial narrative leading inexorably toward a pot of gold.

 The Fundamentals Remain Aptly Named